Method statements are hugely important in the construction industry and can ensure that all tasks are completed safely and efficiently.

 Method statements are a necessary aspect of project preparation in construction.
 Although they aren’t a legal requirement, they are a practical and effective way to help you plan, monitor, and manage any tasks throughout the project.

-Construction sites can be dangerous, so it’s important that risks are identified and any tasks are clearly laid out to make things easier and safer for employees.
+Construction sites can be dangerous, so it’s important that risks are identified and any tasks are laid out to make things easier and safer for employees.
 Construction sites have a fatal injury rate three times higher than other industries.
+Construction workers will often deal with dangerous equipment and various other hazards, such as working from heights, loud noises and carrying heavy loads.